 Chimpanzee Trekking Expereince

-Chimpanzee trekking at Budongo Forest is a major highlight where it offers a less-crowded and intimate experience of coming up close these intelligent apes.
-Budongo Forest protects the largest population of the Eastern chimpanzee in Uganda totaling over 600 individuals split in 6 main communities.
-Of this population, 3 groups are habituated of these, two are for trekking experience and one for research expereince.
+Chimpanzee trekking at Budongo Forest is an almost exclusive and intimate experience of coming up close these intelligent apes due to the limited numbers of visitors here.
+Budongo Forest protects the largest population of the Eastern chimpanzee in Uganda and the region, of which a total of over 600 individuals, split in 6 main communities.
+Of this population, 3 groups are habituated where two are available for daily trekking experience and one limited to research expereince.

 Chimpanzee trekking at Budongo Forest is offered on a two-options plan differing on duration spent with chimps and permit cost.
 These are;